 A doctor discusses possible causes of sudden, extreme and brief dizziness in younger people.
+And solutions.

-There are MANY causes of sudden, brief episodes of severe dizziness in people who do not have any conditions that can cause this—that is, conditions that are strongly associated with elderly age.
+There are MANY causes of sudden, brief episodes of severe dizziness in people who do not have any conditions that can cause this — that is, conditions that are strongly associated with elderly age.

 “Most common ones include abnormal heart rhythms, neck, muscle spasms, ear infections, drops in blood sugar and mini-strokes,” says Jacob Teitelbaum, MD, medical director of the Fibromyalgia and Fatigue Centers nationally, and author of “The Fatigue and Fibromyalgia Solution.”